telavivmakers/geek_code/README.md

 LIFESTYLE
 ======

 Geeks, unlike the lower lifeforms known as nerds, have lives.
 They have things to do that are in the outside world.
 Of course, this is usually done with other geeks, but that's not the point.
-The point is,, that geeks are not necessarily the outcasts society often believes they are.
-The fact is that society isn't kool enough to be included in our activities.
+The point is, that geeks are not necessarily the outcasts society often believes they are.
+The fact is that society isn't cool enough to be included in our activities.

 MBTI / PERSONALITY
 ------

-Most geeks have at one time or other taken a Myers & Briggs Type Indicator test.
+Most geeks have at one time or another taken a Myers & Briggs Type Indicator test.
 If you want to, include your letters in the code here.

 R = Residence